If you’re currently doing research on an outdoor kitchen project, there’s a lot you’re pondering.

 You can certainly imagine how frustrating this is!
 You receive a quote with the understanding that includes everything you need… But that ends up not being the case.
 Pretty challenging to have an outdoor kitchen with no countertops!

 Sneaky costs such as this is why we believe in offering you the complete package.
-Our outdoor kitchens include appliances, countertops, and the panels that make up the structure.
+Our outdoor kitchens include appliances, outdoor countertops, and the panels that make up the structure.
 No matter who you work with, it is key to understand what is included.
 That way you don’t get blindsided by unnecessary costs or change orders.

 don't be surprised.